 The policy will support the delivery of affordable housing, particularly in rural communities where current levels are low and new delivery is restricted by affordable housing only being required on sites of more than 10 dwellings.

-The government has recently introduced the concept of a First Homes exception site and they will replace entry-level exception sites.
-Although, First Homes exception sites will comprise primarily First Homes they can include other affordable housing tenures where there is evidence of need.
+The government has recently introduced the concept of a exception site and they will replace entry-level exception sites.
+Although, exception sites will comprise primarily they can include other affordable housing tenures where there is evidence of need.

-The government’s guidance (paragraph 026) on First Homes states that “For plan making, local authorities and neighbourhood planning qualifying bodies are encouraged to set policies which specify their approach to determining the proportionality of First Homes exception site proposals, and the sorts of evidence that they might need in order to properly assess this.”
+The government’s guidance (paragraph 026) on states that “For plan making, local authorities and neighbourhood planning qualifying bodies are encouraged to set policies which specify their approach to determining the proportionality of exception site proposals, and the sorts of evidence that they might need in order to properly assess this.”

 The same guidance states (paragraph 008) that local authorities can apply their own eligibility criteria such as a local connection criteria, a local income cap or key worker criteria.

 The introduction of a exception site component, with locally specific criteria, to the policy will ensure the policy is complementary to requirements already set out in national planning policy but will support schemes to be more tailored to local needs within .